SSDiego/risk-repo/README.md

 * You should have a link for a csv file that will be used for testing the model
-* And also csv file name to execute the fraud prediction model on it for the second data you can write: train-data.csv
+* And also csv file name to execute the fraud prediction model on it for the second data you can write: train_data.csv

 `
 https://linkparacsv.csv